ihmcrobotics/scs2/docs/Making-a-release.md

 4. Push the release commit and tag
 5. Ensure `publishUsername` and `publishPassword` are set in `~/.gradle/gradle.properties`
 6. Publish using `gradle compositePublish -PpublishUrl=ihmcRelease`
-7. Build a Debian .deb installer using `cd scs2-session-visualizer-jfx; gradle buildDebianPackage` 7a.
-Or run `cd docker; ./buildDebianInstaller.sh`
+7. Build a Debian .deb installer using `cd docker; ./buildDebianInstaller.sh`
 8. Create a release on GitHub documenting the changes (following the format of existing releases)
 9. Upload the .deb (located in `scs2-session-visualizer-jfx/deployment/debian`) created previously to the new GitHub release
 10. Announce the release to whoever may be interested